vadbertalan/advent-of-code/README.md

 ### Start to solve a day's exercise

-You can setup an initial workspace for Go for the current day by running `./setupgo.sh` and then navigate into the create dir.
+You can setup an initial workspace for Go for the current day by running `./setupgo.sh` and then navigate into the created directory.
 Be sure that the file has the right permissions: `chmod 777 setupgo.sh`.

 #### Example Usage of `setupgo.sh`